 SCIENCE & SPIRITUALITY

-ART is naturally allied with SPIRITUALITY–both draw from and reach beyond conventional boundaries.
+ART and SCIENCE are naturally allied by SPIRITUALITY–both draw upon dispositions deep within us and are highly motivated to reach beyond conventional boundaries.
 Both dispel the “lethargy of custom.”
 And the large areas of cognitive overlap often put them in each other’s service.

-SCIENCE is sometimes viewed as a competitor, but this would be an error: science is the other great human enterprise that aspires to transcendence.
+ART and SCIENCE is sometimes viewed as competitors with each other and with SPIRITUALITY, but these views would be an error: ART, SCIENCE, and SPIRITUALITY are the other great human enterprises that aspires to transcendence.

 But… “… science can only be created by those who are thoroughly imbued with the aspirations toward truth and understanding.
 This source of feeling, however, springs from the sphere of religion.
 To this there also belongs the faith in the possibility that the regulations valid for the world of existence are rational, that is, comprehensible to reason.
 I cannot conceive of a genuine scientist without that profound faith.
 The situation may be expressed as an image: Science without religion is lame, religion without science is blind.”
 (Albert Einstein, 1941)[i]